-As a requirement for completion of the program, M.S. in Genome Bioinformatics students must complete an internship in industry or other non-academic setting.
-The Program Director and faculty mentors will be highly involved in the internship selection, and the internship experience will ideally produce the human genomic dataset that will form the basis of the M.S. thesis.
-After returning from the internship site, students will work closely with faculty mentors and other students to develop final analysis products based on their internship data to form an industry-appropriate data report.
+As a requirement for completion of the program, M.S. in Genome Bioinformatics students must complete an internship in an industry or academic setting.
+The Program Director and faculty mentors will be highly involved in the internship selection, and the internship experience will ideally produce the human genomic project that will form the basis of the M.S. thesis.
+After returning from the internship, students will work closely with faculty mentors and other students to develop final analysis products based on their internship data to form an industry-appropriate data report.